qmk/qmk_firmware/keyboards/handwired/dactyl_manuform_carbonfet/readme.md

 ## Variants

-*Dactyl ManuForm Carbonfets* are built in variations that cater for different row and column counts.
+*Dactyl ManuForm Carbonfets* are built in variations that cater for different row and column counts, i.e. there is no default.

 As standard, per half:
 - The finger keywell bottom row has 2 keys, 1 each in ring and middle columns